exue026/mysite/index.md

 # About

 Hi, my name is Ethan Xue!
-I'm a third year Sofware Engineering student at the University of Waterloo currently looking for an internship for January-April 2020.
+I'm a third year Sofware Engineering student at the University of Waterloo currently looking for an internship for September - December 2020.

-I have four internships under my belt at companies like Cloudera and eero (a subsidiary of Amazon).
+I'm currently working at Google.
+Previously, I interned at four companies including Cloudera and Amazon eero.
 My interests include distributed systems and open-source software development.
 I've contributed production code in C++, Python, JavaScript, Go, and Scala.

 Some of my current/past hobbies include: NBA2K, basketball, swimming, travelling, anime, and weightlifting.

 # Experience

+## Google - Software Engineering Intern

+### Mountain View, California | January - April 2019

+Working on distributed systems using Java as a member of the Play Store Security team.
+Technologies used include Java, Guice, Spanner, BigQuery, and MapReduce.

 ## Cloudera - Software Engineering Intern